 BYOD Policies Often Fall Prey to Security Failures

-BYOD Policies are User Friendly & Intuitive
+BYOD Policies are User Friendly and Intuitive

 Another big draw that BYOD can boast is the convenience factor.
 Switching to a new system is intimidating, and it can take time to get acclimated to brand new devices, but when you and your employees bring your own devices to work, you’re using phones, laptops, and tablets that you’re already familiar with—no awkward transition necessary!
-It almost goes without saying that BYOD policies make working from remote locations much more convenient.
+It almost goes without saying that BYOD policies make working from remote locations much more convenient and accessible.

 Like most things, BYOD policies have their benefits, but they also carry a distinct risk factor.
 The good news is the benefits strongly outweigh the deficits as long as you arm yourself with up-to-date information, have a strong compliance and risk management strategy, and align yourself with a strong support network.